-Thornton Bales Conservation Area is a 3.5 mile moderately trafficked loop trail located near King, Ontario, Canada that offers the chance to see wildlife.
+Thornton Bales Conservation Area Loop Trail is a 2.4 mile moderately trafficked loop trail located near King, Ontario, Canada that offers the chance to see wildlife.
 The trail is rated as moderate and primarily used for hiking, walking, trail running, and birding.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Thornton Bales Conservation Area is famous for its steep slopes and rugged beauty.
 This Area of Natural and Scientific Interest (ANSI) is part of the Oak Ridges Moraine, and has an elevation that drops 54 metres from its southwest corner to its northern boundary.
 Nicknamed "The 99 Steps", this conservation area is best suited to people who are in good physical condition and enjoy a challenge.
 Water bottles and comfortable footwear are strongly recommended for hikers targeting these woodland trails.
 Among the wildlife that can be found in this ravine-like setting are pileated woodpeckers and white tailed deer.

 Hiking shoes are a must.
 Some mud - some hills - overall a very moderate trail with great views.

 it was nice, but could use a more accurate mapping system.
 I ended up at jokers hill and not on purpose.

 Awesome trail!
 Definitely wear your hiking shoes!
 A great workout with lots of ups and downs.
 Very easy to get lost this app is very helpful!

 Great trail be careful I went with my kids and got lost

 There was a lot of hills, it was a great and challenging trail for us!!!
 We loved it!!